Vectorizing-the-Intelligence/RAG_app/README.md

 # RAG_app
-a simple app for the RAG system
+a simple app for the RAG system for pdf and word.